Flatbread Pizza With Asparagus and Goat Cheese

 This simple grilled flatbread is a summer staple.
-As the seasons change, try mixing it up with local topping combinations like Strawberries, Basil & Leelanau Raclette or Summer Squash, Zucchini & Boss Mouse Montasio!
+In spring, top it with asparagus and goat cheese, but, as the seasons change, try mixing it up with local topping combinations like Strawberries, Basil & Leelanau Raclette or Summer Squash, Zucchini & Boss Mouse Montasio!
 This simple five-minute naan is even tasty enough to eat by itself.

 - 3 cups Grand Traverse Culinary Flour